What are Short Courses?

 What subjects can I study?

 There are a wide range of subjects on offer.
-This includes courses to improve your literacy or numeracy, ICT, history, literature, childcare, psychology, counselling, studying society, employability skills, improving your study skills, studying international development and a variety of courses for personal development.
+This includes courses to improve your literacy or numeracy, digital skills, history, literature, childcare, psychology, counselling, studying society, employability skills, improving your study skills, studying international development and a variety of courses for personal development.
 Longer courses are concentrated on mentoring, community developments and leadership & management.
 Other leisure based courses are also available in art and foreign languages.

 To see the list of courses currently available, click here.